Smoothie King Center: NBA

-Smoothie King Center has hosted the 2008 NBA All-Star Game, the 2014 NBA All-Star Game, and the 2017 NBA All-Star Game, after the NBA pulled the game from Charlotte's Spectrum Center due to North Carolina's "bathroom bill."
+Smoothie King Center has hosted the 2008 NBA All-Star Game, the 2014 NBA All-Star Game, and the 2017 NBA All-Star Game, after the NBA pulled the game from Charlotte's Spectrum Center due to North Carolina's "bathroom bill".

 College sports

 In 2011, the arena hosted the Southeast Regional of the NCAA Division I men's basketball tournament.
 The arena also hosted the first and second rounds of the NCAA men's basketball tournament in 2007 and 2010.

 The 2012 Southeastern Conference men's basketball tournament was held at the arena.

 The arena hosted the 2004 Women's Final Four and 2013 Women's Final Four.
 It has also hosted the 2008 NCAA women's basketball tournament South Regionals.
-The arena was set to host the 2020 Women's Final Four, before it was eventually canceled due to the ongoing coronavirus pandemic.
+The arena was set to host the 2020 Women's Final Four, before being canceled due to the ongoing coronavirus pandemic.

 The 2002 NCAA Division I Women's Volleyball Final Four was held at the New Orleans Arena in December 2002.

-The 2019 SEC gymnastics championships were held at the arena.
+The 2019 and 2024 SEC gymnastics championships were held at the arena.